randy3k/UnitTesting-example/README.md

 Coverage and Coveralls.io
 ---

-To generate coverage report via [coveralls.io](https://coveralls.io/), you just have to specific three things in `.travis.yml`
+To generate coverage report for [coveralls.io](https://coveralls.io/), you just have to specific three things in `.travis.yml`

 1. install [python-coveralls](https://pypi.python.org/pypi/python-coveralls/)